 Manual labor might be an exception (although this type of work does require some physical adjustment) but it can take some time to get the hang of more complicated and involved jobs.
 If actually making a contribution is important to you as a volunteer, consider placements of several months or more.
 If you’re short on time, be realistic about what you’ll be able to accomplish and you might want to consider making a donation to the organization instead.

-The most common way of volunteering overseas is to pay an organization that specializes in volunteer placements.
+The most common way of volunteering overseas is to book a trip through an organization that specializes in volunteer placements.

-If your vacation time is limited or if you don't have the knowledge or time to do your own research, voluntourism (as it's called) can be a welcome aid to your efforts.
-A company (which can be for profit or not) will help you use your vacation time to do something worthwhile.
+If your vacation time is limited or if you don’t have the knowledge or time to do your own research, volunteer tourism, or voluntourism as it’s called can be a welcome aid to your efforts.
+A company (which can be for-profit or not) will help you use your vacation time to do something worthwhile.

-But this type of paid volunteering abroad has attracted much criticism, and we'll try to unravel some of the myths and realities below.
+At times, this type of paid volunteering abroad has attracted criticism, and we’ll try to unravel some of the myths and realities below.

 Voluntourism can be a fantastic experience and can really have a positive impact on the local community, but only if you go about it the right way.